zachtyll/E7012E-Mechatronics/index.md

 - [x] Control a DC motor using PID

 ### Line Sensor Array
 The line sensor uses the [ITR20001-T](https://cdn-shop.adafruit.com/product-files/3930/ITR20001-T.pdf) optical interrupter (OI) to sense a black line in the floor.
 This is done by emitting IR and recieving the bounching light in the OI.
 The amount of measured light indicates if there is a black surface under the OI.
-The team was able to construct a tuneable ADC and connect it to the microcontroller.
-This allowed for fast reading of the frequently updating OI.
+The team was able to construct a tuneable ADC using the [LM339](https://www.ti.com/product/LM339) and connect it to the microcontrollers digital inputs by wire.
+This allowed the microcontroller to read the frequently updating OI at a high resolution without too much processing.
+An array of eight total sensors provided adequate range of measurement.

+### Hall Sensors
+Each back wheel was equipped with a custom built Hall sensor.
+These measured the speed of the back tires.

+### Microcontroller